himanshu-027/smart-irrigation-system/README.md

 # Smart Irrigation System

-**An Arduino-based smart irrigation system that automatically monitors soil moisture and controls a water pump according to the moisture level.**
+**An Arduino-based smart irrigation system that automatically monitors soil moisture and controls a water pump according to the moisture level**

 ## Project Overview

-**The Smart Irrigation System is designed to automate the watering process of plants.**
+* **The Smart Irrigation System is designed to automate the watering process of plants.**

-**A soil moisture sensor is used to measure the moisture level of the soil.**
+* **A soil moisture sensor is used to measure the moisture level of the soil.**

-**Arduino UNO reads the sensor value and controls the water pump through a relay module.**
+* **Arduino UNO reads the sensor value and controls the water pump through a relay module.**

-**A 16x2 I2C LCD displays the current moisture value and pump status.**
+* **A 16x2 I2C LCD displays the current moisture value and pump status.**